ts-graphql/ts-graphql/README.md

 and implemented with the `Implements` decorator.
 Multiple inheritance is supported.

-> TypeScript interfaces weren't used as they don't support decorators or multiple
+> TypeScript interfaces weren't used as they don't support decorators
-> inheritance

 ```typescript
 import {